A Lanczos-like method for non-autonomous linear ordinary differential equations: Conclusion

 \section{Conclusion}

-In this work, we presented the first Lanczos-like method capable of tackling the time-ordered exponential matrix function.
+In this work, we constructed the $\ast$-Lanczos algorithm as a biorthogonalization process of Krylov subspaces composed of distributions with respect to the $\ast$-product, a convolution-like product.
 The algorithm relies on a non-commutative operation and is analogous in spirit to the non-Hermitian Lanczos algorithm.
+The $\ast$-Lanczos algorithm can express the element of a time-ordered exponential of size $N \times N$ by the path-sum continued fraction \eqref{PSresult}.
+To our knowledge, such an expression is the only one composed of $\mathcal{O}(N)$ scalar integro-differential equations.
+Such a time-ordered exponential approximation relies on the matching moment property proved in this paper.

-To our knowledge, this new approach is the only one able to tridiagonalize systematically systems of coupled linear differential equations with non-constant coefficients and, from there, to determine any time-ordered exponential via path-sum continued fractions of finite depth.
-This approach generates controllable sequences of approximations, offers an innovative perspective of the connection between numerical linear algebra and differential calculus, and opens the door to efficient numerical algorithms for large scale computations.
+The overall approach generates a controllable sequence of time-ordered exponential approximations, offers an innovative perspective of the connection between numerical linear algebra and differential calculus, and opens the door to efficient numerical algorithms for large-scale computations.

+\bmhead{Acknowledgments} We thank Francesca Arrigo, Des Higham, Jennifer Pestana, and Francesco Tudisco for their invitation to the University of Strathclyde, without which this work would not have come to fruition.
+The first author was supported in part by 2019 Alcohol project ANR-19-CE40-0006 and 2020 Magica project ANR-20-CE29-0007.
+The second author was supported by Charles University Research programs No. PRIMUS/21/SCI/009 and UNCE/SCI/023.